-Prerequisite: MT 096 or minimum acceptable test scores for placement in college-level math.
+Prerequisite: MT 121 or MT 121A or MT 124A or minimum acceptable test scores for placement in college-level math (quantitative reasoning).

 Students will study applications of algebra related to allied health.
-Topics covered will include: the metric system with focus on unit conversions by proportionalities and dimensional analysis; representations of linear functions verbally, graphically, numerically, and algebraically; exponential growth and decay; logarithmic functions; analysis of proportionality of quantities and formula manipulation.
+Topics covered will include: the metric system with focus on unit conversions by proportionalities and dimensional analysis; representations of linear functions verbally, graphically, numerically, and algebraically; exponential growth and decay; logarithmic functions; analysis of proportionality of guantities and formula manipulation.

-MT 130A ~College Algebra, Enhanced
+MT 130A ^College Algebra, Enhanced

-Prerequisite: MT 121 or MT 121A or MT 123 or MT 123A or MT 124 or MT 124A or MT 128A or MT 128A or a score of 23 or above on the math component of the ACT.
+Prerequisite: MT 121 or MT 121A or MT 123 or MT 123A or MT 124 or MT 124A or MT 128A or MT 128A or minimum acceptable test scores for placement in college algebra.